kdemirov/nba_fantasy/README.md

 Make sure that you docker container is running with the command:
 `docker container ls`
-Find the docker container id, and run the script with modified variables if you want `./windows_import_dump_file_script.ps1 container_id`
+Find the docker container id, and run the script with modified variables:
+`./windows_import_dump_file_script.ps1 container_id`

 ## Linux

-Again find the id and run the following command `./linux_import_dump_script.sh container_id`
+Again find the id and run the following command:
+`./linux_import_dump_script.sh container_id`

 ## Nba Fantasy Admin

-Define your admin user directly into database with your own password, in order to fetch the game that are player and provide information about game details box score link from nba.com/schedule, the game details url must start with '/' exclude nba.com from the url and the system will calculate fantasy points for players per game.
+Define your admin user directly into database with your own password, in order to fetch the game that are played and provide information about game details, box score link from nba.com/schedule, the game details url must start with '/' exclude nba.com from the url and the system will calculate fantasy points for players per game.